rapidsai/cuml/wiki/mnmg/Using_Infiniband_for_MNMG.md

 Note: this package currently requires CUDA9.2.
 A CUDA10 package is in the works.

-`conda install -c conda-forge -c jakirkham/label/ucx cudatoolkit=9.2 ucx python=3.7`
+`conda install -c conda-forge -c jakirkham/label/ucx cudatoolkit=9.2 ucx-py python=3.7`

 ### From Source